loicteillard/EasyTabs/README.md

     xmlns:easytabs="http://schemas.android.com/apk/res-auto"

-2 - Add the EasyTabs ViewGroup and EasyTabTextView for tabs title (or just TextView if you want) and a ViewPager to interact with, here is a full layout example :
+2 - Add the EasyTabs ViewGroup and Views for tabs title and a ViewPager to interact with, here is a full layout example :
+Views can be :
+TextView
+EasyTabTextView
+ImageView

     <?xml version="1.0" encoding="utf-8"?>
     <LinearLayout